Paul-Uchenna/One-Commit-Per-Day/April - Daily Development Notebook/29-04-2024(React Router).md

 ### Progress Achieved

 Today, I continue my exploration of React Router.
 I delved into nested routes, nested routes with outlet, and protected routes.

+Here's a brief summary for each of the explored parts:

+1. **Nested Routes**: I explored how to organize routes hierarchically, allowing for the definition of sub-routes for specific components.
+This provides better structuring of the application and more efficient URL management.

+2. **Nested Routes with Outlet**: I discovered how to use the `<Outlet>` element to display the content of nested routes inside other components.
+This allows for great flexibility in building the user interface and managing child components.

+3. **Protected Routes**: I learned to set up routes accessible only to authenticated users.
+By using techniques such as checking login status or user roles, I was able to restrict access to certain parts of my application, thus enhancing data security and privacy.